 Visiting Philly around Halloween?
 If you’ve got the stomach for it, the Eastern State Penitentiary transforms into a haunted house for the holiday.
 Feeling brave enough?

-One of the most iconic spots in Philadelphia, Independence Hall is one of the city’s best places to visit for history buffs.
+One of the most iconic spots in Philadelphia, Independence Hall is one of the city’s must-see places to visit for history buffs.
 Built in 1753, this Georgian-style building is famed as the birthplace of the United States.
 At this UNESCO World Heritage site, America’s Founding Fathers signed the Declaration of Independence in 1776, officially tearing the Thirteen Colonies from British rule and establishing the United States.

 Managed by the National Parks Service, the building has been kept in immaculate condition.
 Independence Hall runs tours throughout the year, giving you an insight into the creation and signing of the US constitution.
 If you’re into US history, visiting Independence Hall is a no-brainer, especially if you only have one day in Philadelphia.

 Even if you’re not a history buff, it’s fascinating to walk the halls of history and stand where a nation was born.
 There’s a reason it’s one of the top tourist attractions, not just in Philly but in the whole United States!

 Philadelphia City Hall

 Whether you’re a political buff or an architecture lover, a visit to the Philadelphia City Hall is well worth your time on your Pennsylvania road trip.